Is whole life insurance right for you? This guide will help you decide.

 Traditional death benefit settlement options such as lump sum, life income, fixed amount death benefits are available with whole life.

-Riders are available with many companies, including:
+Life insurance riders are available with many companies, including:

 Accidental Death Rider – Provides an additional death benefit should your death occur as the result of an accident.